Below are some frequently asked questions, but feel free to contact me with any further ones you may have.

 Q: Do you have a PA system that you use?

 A: Yes, I do.
 My husband, Mr HB, is a musician, and therefore I have a top of the range wireless PA system and two mics which I can use.
-If you like, you can bluetooth music through during the ceremony.
+You can also bluetooth music through it during the ceremony.